 Readiness for Healthy Change

 It’s not easy to make a healthy change, and it can be even harder to stick with it.
-In this workshop, participants will learn strategies for success – how to prepare for, make, and maintain a healthy change.
+Review the Participant Guide for strategies for success with how to prepare for, make, and maintain a healthy change.

 Can’t find that important legal document?
 Bought soap and realized you already had two bars?
 Tired of looking at cluttered countertops?
 Can’t remember your password for online banking?
 For some people, being organized just comes naturally.
-For others, not so much!
-However, being organized is possible.
-This program offers simple organizing strategies that can be practiced to produce significant results.
-Results that can decrease stress and help you to feel more ease and control in your life.
+For others, not so much.
+Being organized is possible!
+See the participant guide to Declutter Your Life for strategies that can be practiced to produce significant results and give you less stress and more control in your life.